 We live in a very fast-paced world.
-As the various demands of school, home, friends, and activities build up, stress can begin to creep in.
-Feeling stressed is what happens when you feel under pressure, and it happens to us all from time to time.
+As the various demands of school, home, friends, and activities build up, stress in young people can begin to creep in.
+Stress is young people happens when you feel under pressure, and it happens to us all from time to time.
 It may make you feel sad, angry, tense, tired, or a mixture of all of those.

 It’s completely normal to experience stress sometimes, but occasionally the stress may become too much and may cause mental ill health.

-There are ways to alleviate stress though.
+There are ways to alleviate stress in young people though.
 Here’s 4 things you can try to help you feel more relaxed.

 Nature has a calming effect on us, and it doesn’t matter what the weather’s doing to reap the benefits of getting outdoors.
 Just taking a break and sitting outside for a little while can help boost your mood, but even better is taking part in exercise outdoors.
 Whether it’s a gentle stroll in the park or an epic hike up a mountain, the endorphins produced through exercise will help lift the weight from your shoulders.